JustinWalsworth/tp10weatherapp/README.md

 # tp10weatherapp
-This is a weather app for the project TP10
+This is a simple weather app for the TP10